EPS: A New Way to Get Your Medicines and Appliances

-Our Practice is planning to offer patients the facility to view areas of their record online.
-The areas patients will be able to access will include a summary of information relating to medications, allergies and adverse reactions.
-As well as viewing this information, there will be the facility to download and print it.
+Our Practice is planning to offer patients the facility to view additional areas of their record online.
+Since 31st March 2015, patients have been able to access a summary of information relating to medications, allergies and adverse reactions.
+As well as viewing this information, patients have the facility to download and print it.
 The Practice is expanding online access to include the detailed coded record, allowing patients to view coded entries within their record.

-In addition to online access to a summary of medical records by 31st March 2015, the NHS requires the Practice to have:
+In addition to online access to a detailed coded record by 31st March 2016, the NHS requires the Practice to have: